Marked length varieties and arithmeticity: Introduction

-It leads to the desire to understand the pattern.
-A natural inquiry arises from this: \begin{question} If a negatively curved (closed) manifold $(M, g)$ exhibits marked length pattern rigidity, can we conclude that it is an arithmetic manifold? \end{question}
+This motivates the study of marked length patterns.
+In particular, one is led to the following question: \begin{question} If a closed negatively curved manifold $(M, g)$ exhibits marked length pattern rigidity, must $M$ be arithmetic? \end{question}

-In this concise exposition, we delve into a more robust variant of the marked length pattern, the marked length variety, see definition 1.2.
-We provide an example of a non-arithmetic surface with marked length variety rigidity.
-However, question~\ref{inverse} remains open.
+In this paper, we introduce a stronger variant of the marked length pattern, called the \textbf{marked length variety} (see Definition~\ref{def: MLV}).
+We give examples of non-arithmetic surfaces exhibiting marked length variety rigidity.
+Nevertheless, Question~\ref{inverse} remains open.

-Before diving into our results, we establish a foundation with some notations and definitions.
+Before presenting our results, we fix some notation and recall several definitions.